Department Chair, Political Science

-Dominic Tierney is associate professor of political science, a senior fellow at the Foreign Policy Research Institute, and an official correspondent at The Atlantic.
+Dominic Tierney is a professor of political science, a senior fellow at the Foreign Policy Research Institute, and a former contributing editor at The Atlantic.

 He completed his PhD in international politics at Oxford University in 2003, and was a post-doctoral fellow at the Mershon Center at Ohio State University and the Olin Institute at Harvard University before coming to Swarthmore in 2005.
 In 2008-2009, he was a research fellow at the John F. Kennedy School of Government at Harvard.

-Failing to Win: Perceptions of Victory and Defeat in International Politics (Harvard University Press, 2006), with Dominic Johnson, which won the International Studies Association award for the best book published in 2006, and was nominated for the best book of the decade.
+Failing to Win: Perceptions of Victory and Defeat in International Politics (Harvard University Press, 2006), with Dominic Johnson, which won the International Studies Association award for the best book of the year, and was nominated for the best book of the decade.

-His work has also appeared in The New York Times, The Los Angeles Times, NPR, and various academic journals.
-His CV is available [PDF].
+Tierney's work has also appeared in The New York Times, The Los Angeles Times, NPR, and various academic journals.